 James had lost both his parents and was homeless.
 Now, he has his own flat and is leading an independent life.

-Following government cuts to young people's benefits, demand for supported housing in Middlesborough and Stockton-on-Teesside is on the rise.
+Following government cuts to young people's benefits, demand for supported housing in Middlesbrough and Stockton-on-Teesside is on the rise.
 Affordable housing and access to work are essential if vulnerable young people are to achieve successful futures.

-We've given local charity Community Campus 87 a grant of £75,000 to convert two empty properties in Middlesborough and Stockton-on-Teesside into homes for young people at risk of becoming homeless.
+We've given local charity Community Campus 87 a grant of £75,000 to convert two empty properties in Middlesbrough and Stockton-on-Teesside into homes for young people at risk of becoming homeless.
 The young tenants will receive support from the charity including personal development plans and opportunities to travel and experience life outside of Teesside.